Singularities of generic linkage via Frobenius powers: Preliminaries on F-singularity in positive characteristic

 \section{Preliminaries on F-singularity in positive characteristic}

-We begin with this section by recalling the notions of multiplier ideals and log canonical singularity in zero characteristic for an algebraic variety $X$.
-For details see \cite[Ch 9]{Lazarsfeld}. \begin{defn} Let $I$ be a nonzero ideal sheaf of $\mathcal{O}_X$.
+We begin this section by recalling the notions of multiplier ideals and log canonical singularity in zero characteristic for a nonsingular algebraic variety $X$.
+For details see \cite{Lazarsfeld}*{Ch 9}. \begin{defn} Let $I$ be a nonzero ideal sheaf of $\mathcal{O}_X$.
 Let $n > 0$ be an integer, the multiplier ideal of $I^n$, denoted by $\CJ(I^n)$, is defined by

 where $-F$ is the divisor associated to $I$, $\phi:X' \rightarrow X$ is the log resolution of $X$. \end{defn}

 We can measure the singularity of a pair $(\mathcal{O}_X, I)$ with the log canonical threshold.